 If you are experimenting with efficiency in your wireless network, you may wonder how to check a router’s speed.
 The best routers, after all, can fluctuate their speeds according to a number of external factors.
+Thankfully, checking your router speeds is simple and can be done using several methods, such as browser-based tests, phone apps, or contacting your ISP.
 Keep reading to learn about the various ways to check your Internet speed.

-You can’t learn how to boost a router’s signal until you understand just what a good WiFi router speed is.
-Fortunately, there are a number of easy ways to check your Internet speed, which can help you begin to understand where the bottlenecks are in your wireless network, so you can transition to learning why a WiFi extender is slow and not a router.
+There are a number of easy ways to check your Internet speed, which can help you begin to understand where the bottlenecks are in your wireless network.

 Bookmark your favorite speed test web apps so you can easily access them whenever you want.